-To be certain that you will not be on the hook to make any more mortgage payments after your short sale closes, ask your lender and get their answer in writing.
-If your lender refuses to give you a straight answer, contact an attorney to see if there are any state laws prohibiting your lender from collecting the deficiency -- and whether your lender has a history of complying with that law.
-(Some major lenders have been known to simply reinterpret the law in their own interests.)
+To be sure that you won’t be on the hook to make any more payments after your short sale closes, ask your lender to waive the deficiency and get it in writing.
+If your lender refuses to forgive the deficiency, consider talking an attorney to see if any state laws prohibit your lender from collecting the deficiency.

 Still can't decide if a short sale is right for you?
 Here's some more food for thought.

-You have other options.
-Short sales can take a long time and a lot of work, with no guarantee that they will close in the end.
-Before embarking on a short sale, you may want to contact your lender about other foreclosure alternatives, such as refinancing your mortgage, modifying your loan, or negotiating the terms of a deed-in-lieu of foreclosure.
-Like short sales, each of these other options has its own set of drawbacks and benefits to consider before proceeding.
+A short sale can take a long time and a lot of work, with no guarantee that it’ll close in the end.
+Before embarking on a short sale, you might want to contact your servicer about other ways you might avoid a foreclosure, like by modifying your loan or getting a deed in lieu of foreclosure.
+Like short sales, these alternatives have drawbacks and benefits to consider before proceeding.
 For more information on alternatives to foreclosure visit our Alternatives to Foreclosure page.

-You'll need approval before you close.
 Is there a second loan on your home?
-Is your mortgage covered by insurance?
 Do other creditors hold liens on your property?
-You most likely will need the approval of all parties with an interest in your property to close the short sale.
-This is bad news because the time and effort needed to close a short sale increases exponentially with each additional interested party.
-If you decide to proceed with a short sale, you should identify all parties with an interest in your property and contact them early in the short sale process.
+You’ll most likely need the approval of all parties with an interest in your property in order to close the short sale.
+The time and effort needed to close a short sale increases exponentially with each additional interested party.
+If you decide to proceed with a short sale, you should identify all parties with an interest in your property and contact them early in the process.